Why Music Lessons Are One of the Best Investments You Can Make in Your Child’s Development

 One area where the research is becoming increasingly compelling is the relationship between music education and literacy.

-A 2025 preprint study from researchers examining cortical tracking of speech — the brain’s ability to synchronise with the rhythm of spoken language — found that musical training was linked to enhanced reading ability and phonological awareness in 57 children aged 5–9.
-What’s interesting about this finding is the mechanism.
-The brain, when processing speech, essentially locks onto its rhythms, using that synchronisation to break down the continuous stream of sound into recognisable words.
-Children with dyslexia often show weaknesses in this process.
-The researchers found that musically trained children showed a pattern closer to that of advanced readers — suggesting that music may accelerate the brain’s journey toward reading maturity.
+A study examining cortical tracking of speech — the brain’s ability to synchronise with the rhythm of spoken language — found that musical training was linked to enhanced reading ability and phonological awareness in children aged 5–9.